8 CONTINENTS OF THE WORLD

 4,920,000 sq.
 Km

-Facts about the eight (8) continents of the world
+Facts about the 8 Continents of the World

 If you consider North America and South America as one continent America, then you will notice all the continents of the world start and end with the same alphabet except the newly found continent Zealandia.